amulyamalla/k8s-play/kubernetes-auditing/README.md

 The new user certificate request needs to be approved, which essentially signs the user generated certificate by the cluster CA.

-> This step is performed by a cluster administrator
+> These steps are performed by a cluster administrator

 ```
 kubectl certificate approve user-jai